Scan your MCP server before someone else does.

 The architectural distinction

-Every other MCP security scanner in the market (mcpscan.ai, McpSafetyScanner, Enkrypt AI's MCP Scan) is either a hosted SaaS or relies on cloud LLM evaluation.
-Vulkro is the only one that runs entirely on your laptop with no model call.
+Most MCP security scanners are hosted SaaS or rely on cloud LLM evaluation.
+Vulkro runs entirely on your machine with no model call: deterministic detectors, the same verdict on every run.
 The detector implementation is closed-source so its rule signatures cannot be trivially reverse-engineered by an attacker writing a deliberately detector-evading MCP server; the benchmark harness is public so a buyer can audit the claim that the detection works.

-If your MCP server holds proprietary tool implementations, credentials, or customer data shapes, you almost certainly do not want to upload it to a SaaS analyzer or send it through a cloud model.
-Vulkro is the option that does neither.
+If your MCP server holds proprietary tool implementations, credentials, or customer data shapes, you probably do not want to upload it to a SaaS analyzer or send it through a cloud model.
+Vulkro does neither.

 Get started